 Course supplies are not included with this course.
 It is recommended that you have 2 inch, 4 inch compression band floss and a mobility ball to participate in this course.

-This course is valid for continuing education credit in the following states, so long as it falls within the scope of practice as outlined by the corresponding state board: AK, CO, CT, DE, DC, ID, IL, IA, ME, MD, MA, MI, MN, MT, NE, NV, NJ, NC, ND, OH, OR, RI, SC, SD, UT, VT, VA, WA (Considered distance learning, please check with your board how many hours you are allowed)
+This course is valid for continuing education credit in the following states, so long as it falls within the scope of practice as outlined by the corresponding state board: AL, AK, AR, CA, CO, CT, DE, DC, GA, HI, ID, IL, IN, IA, KS, KY, ME, MD, MA, MI, MN, MO, MT, NE, NH, NV, NJ, NC, ND, OH, OR, PA, RI, SC, SD, TX, UT, VT, VA, WA, WV, WY (Considered distance learning, please check with your board how many hours you are allowed)

-Please note that online continuing education is not recognized in the following states: FL, IN, KY, LA, MS, OK, WI, WY
+Please note that online continuing education is not recognized in the following states: FL, LA, MS, OK, WI